Harold Macmillan: Minister Resident in the Mediterranean (1942–1945)

 Macmillan visited Greece on 11 December 1944.
 As the Germans had withdrawn, British troops under General Scobie had deployed to Athens, but there were concerns that the pro-communist Greek resistance, EAM and its military wing ELAS, would take power (see Dekemvriana) or come into conflict with British troops.
 Macmillan rode in a tank and was under sniper fire at the British Embassy.
 Despite the hostility of large sections of British and American opinion, who were sympathetic to the guerrillas and hostile to what was seen as imperialist behaviour, he persuaded a reluctant Churchill, who visited Athens later in the month, to accept Archbishop Damaskinos as Regent on behalf of the exiled King George II.
 A truce was negotiated in January 1945, enabling a pro-British regime to remain in power, as Churchill had demanded in the Percentages agreement the previous autumn.
 In 1947 the US would take over Britain's role as "protector" of Greece and Turkey, to keep the Soviets out of the Mediterranean, the so-called "Truman Doctrine".

-Macmillan was also the minister advising General Keightley of V Corps, the senior Allied commander in Austria responsible for Operation Keelhaul, which included the forced repatriation of up to 70,000 prisoners of war to the Soviet Union and Josip Broz Tito's Yugoslavia in 1945.
-The deportations and Macmillan's involvement later became a source of controversy because of the harsh treatment meted out to Nazi collaborators and anti-partisans by the receiving countries, and because in the confusion V Corps went beyond the terms agreed at the Yalta Conference and Allied Forces Headquarters directives by repatriating 4000 White Russian troops and 11,000 civilian family members.
+Macmillan was also the minister advising General Keightley of V Corps, the senior Allied commander in Austria responsible for the repatriation of Cossack collaborators and the Bleiburg repatriations, which included the forced handovers of up to 70,000 prisoners of war to the Soviet Union and Josip Broz Tito's Yugoslavia in 1945.
+The deportations and Macmillan's involvement later became a source of controversy because of the harsh treatment meted out to Nazi collaborators and forces responsible for anti-partisan reprisals by the receiving countries, and because in the confusion V Corps went beyond the terms agreed at the Yalta Conference and Allied Forces Headquarters directives by repatriating 4,000 of White émigrés and 11,000 civilian family members.